avabellaw/shark-quiz/readme.md

     ![Feedback after question answered](docs/testing-user-stories/question-feedback.webp)

-    As shown by the above screenshot, the user recieves more information after answering a question.
+    As shown by the above screenshot, the user receives more information after answering a question.
 It also displays after answering incorrectly.

     ![Feedback after question answered incorrectly](docs/testing-user-stories/question-incorrect-feedback.webp)